Yes. Here’s why.

 Recycling Glass and Plastic Bottles

 PET is recyclable.
-However, most plastic bottles never make it a recycling facility.
+However, most plastic bottles never make it to a recycling facility.
 This has caused one of the biggest problems our planet is facing today; our plastic waste has skyrocketed to a rate that’s almost impossible to grasp.

 Glass bottles, on the other hand, can be recycled indefinitely.
 Many glass bottles and containers in your local market are made of recycled glass.
 According to the World Wildlife Fund, recycled glass decreases water pollution by 20% and air pollution 50% versus the first time it is made.